zhouzi/GentleForm/README.md

 </script>
 ```

-*Note: GentleForm reference inputs by their name.*
+*Note: GentleForm references inputs by their name.*

 ## Documentation